top of page

 B12-project-abstract.png

-Cross-feeding of Vitamin B1 and intermediates in its biosynthetic pathways in synthetic microbial communities
+Cross-feeding of vitamins and their biosynthesis intermediates in microbial co-cultures

-Many ecosystems are composed of consortia of microbes, many of which are auxotrophic for the synthesis of essential biomolecules, that is, they are unable to synthesize them.
-Vitamins such as B1, B7 and B12 are amongst the repertoire of such critical metabolites that often get exchanged in the gut and marine microbial communities.
+Ecosystems in the environment are composed of microbial consortia, many of which are auxotrophic for the synthesis of essential biomolecules i.e. they are unable to synthesize them.
+Vitamins B1, B6, B7 and B12 and their biosynthesis intermediates are critical metabolites that microbes do not synthesize and instead obtain them from other members of their communities.

-The modular nature of the vitamin B1 (thiamin) biosynthesis allows for such auxotrophies to be commonly observed in nature.
-So far, the exchange of the key intermediates in this pathway
+The modular nature of the vitamin B1 (thiamin) and vitamin Bbiosynthesis allows for such auxotrophies to be commonly observed in nature.
+So far, the exchange of the key intermediates in this pathway has not been systematically studied

 Investigating the molecular basis of nucleobase specificity in nucleotide-utilizing enzymes